 - 1. Insert a sample piece of material. - 2.
-Adjust the ram limit switches as required until the desired bend angle is attained.
+Adjust the ram limit switches as required (see section 0) until the desired bend angle is attained.
 Avoid over- adjusting the ram. - Note: Shimming may be required to compensate for punch and die wear and any bed or ram deflection.